Through Human-Centered Spaces and Experiences

 • Challenge and denounce hostile and alienating architecture

-• Reimagine inclusive public spaces for all
+• Advocate for inclusive public spaces for all

 • Explore concepts like wearable design and the human body in relation its environment